ACESummerSchool/acesummerschool.github.io/_pages/04_Registration.md

 Registration is opened now.
 Please fill the registration form [here](https://docs.google.com/forms/d/e/1FAIpQLSebXDTnNW0-U0-m8mkboRMWV1nBelzp54maBGmoiVkOMXWg2Q/viewform).

-There is no fixed deadline for registration.
-However, **please register on or before 29th January 2023 (23:59 AEDT/GMT+11)** since we only have limited quotas for physical attendance.
+**The in-person registration has closed.
+Registration for online participation is still open, until 31st January 2023 (23:59 AEDT/GMT+11).**

 The summer school is a **free** event.
 No registration fee will be charged.